Turkey brine adds both flavor and moisture to roast turkey!

 How to Brine a Turkey

 - Place the turkey in a brining bag, a large container, or a clean bucket.
-Add brine and refrigerate up to 24 hours turning occasionally if needed.
+Add the cold brine and refrigerate for up to 24 hours turning occasionally if needed.

 Tips for Safe Brining

 - Ensure the brine is cool before adding to the turkey.

 - Store turkey in the refrigerator while it brines (not at room temperature).

-- Ensure turkey is sealed or covered in the fridge as to not contaminate other foods.
+- Ensure turkey is sealed or covered in the fridge so it doesn’t contaminate other foods.

-- Do not brine longer than 2 days (this recipe recommends up to 24 hours).
+- Do not brine longer than 2 days (I recommend up to 24 hours).

 - If rinsing the turkey, remove all items such as dishes and dishcloths from around the sink area and cover the area around your sink with paper towels to avoid cross-contamination according to the USDA.

-- Ensure the turkey meat (and center of the stuffing if you’re stuffing the turkey) reaches 165°F.
+- Ensure the turkey meat (and the center of the stuffing if you’re stuffing the turkey) reaches 165°F.

 How Long to Brine a Turkey

 Every brine recipe recommends a different time in the solution, depending on the amount of salt.
 If you leave it in too long, your poultry can get too salty and the meat can even become mushy.

 This turkey brine calls for leaving the turkey in the brine for no more than 24 hours for a 12 to 15-pound bird.
 Follow these steps and it won’t be long before you’re enjoying the best turkey you’ve ever tasted!